Avon shares slide after Coty withdraws takeover offer

 The news leaves Avon shareholders hoping new Chief Executive Sheri McCoy can spark a turnaround at the company that has been struggling with plummeting profits on falling sales both at home and in some international markets.

-"Ultimately the value at Avon that can be unlocked, if correctly executed, should be worth over $25/share," Collin said.
+"Ultimately the value at Avon that can be unlocked, if correctly executed, should be worth over $25 per share," Victoria Collin of Atlantic Equities LLP wrote in a client report.